BuWH/MiniWord-4th-Semester/README.md

-#this project is created by Secone Yang and WenHe
+#This project is created by Secone Yang and WenHe